 SOLUTION: Test your starter solenoid.
 You’ll need a volt-ohms meter, screwdriver, continuity light, and some wrenches.
 Follow the instructions found in “How to Tell Your Lawn Mower Solenoid is Bad“.
 If you are able to start your mower by bypassing the solenoid, it must be replaced.

 Bad Starter Motor on the Lawn Mower

-If you’ve check the battery, cables, wiring, ground and starter solenoid only to find them in good condition, but still have a starting problem, your starter may be the problem.
+If you’ve checked the battery, cables, wiring, ground, and starter solenoid only to find them in good condition, but still have a starting problem, your starter may be the problem.
 The starter can be removed and tested.